ningu-sg/My_Portfolio/README.md

- Project Description
+ The portfolio website includes the following sections:

-The website includes:
+Header Section – Name and professional title

-Header section (Name and Title)
+About Section – Brief introduction about me

-About section
+Skills Section – List of technical skills

-Skills section
+Projects Section – At least two sample projects

-Projects section (at least 2 projects)
+Contact Section – Email/contact information

-Contact section
+Footer – Copyright information

-Footer
+This project is fully responsive and built using an external CSS file.

-The design is responsive and uses an external CSS file.
+🛠️ Technologies Used

-Technologies Used
+HTML5

-HTML
+CSS3

-CSS
+Responsive Design (Media Queries